mmontenegro25/ResponsibleML/Final Assessment Template/README.md

 ### Quantitative Analysis

 #### State the metrics used to evaluate your group’s best remediated model
+- We evaluated our best remediated model using AUC for predictive performance and AIR for fairness across demographic groups, selecting a model that balances accuracy with improved equity.

 - Models were assessed primarily with AUC and AIR.
 See details below:

 | Train AUC | Validation AUC | Test AUC |